razzlero/file-folderer-node/README.md

 - Move `folderer.exe` into `C:\Users\<yourusername>\AppData\Roaming\Microsoft\Windows\SendTo`

-It's that simple, but the context menu item will say "folderer.exe", and that menu is not really intended to store applications.
+It's that simple, but the context menu item will say "folderer.exe", and that folder is not really intended to store applications.
 So I recommend the following better approach.

 ### 2 - Easy: Better way